 To add a new cookie, click the Add New Cookie button See our Cookies options settings help guide for more details.

-- By default, Popup Maker creates a hidden click trigger with a CSS class selector of
+- Popup Maker automatically creates a hidden click trigger with a CSS class selector of

 .popmake-123and an attribute selector of

 [href="#popmake-123"].
 So, if you don't add a popup trigger, you can still use the CSS class selector

 .popmake-NNN, where NNN is your popup's ID number to any text, link, image, or button to launch your popup.
 You can also make any link launch a popup by using